 - Underage marriages must be annulled before cohabitation after the 18th birthday

 - For no consent (force, fraud, etc.) or physical incapacity within 90 days of discovering the fraud or impotence

-- Prohibited marriages must be annulled no later than one year after discovering the marriage is prohibited, such as the person failed to divorce the prior spouse properly so it’s bigamous or your spouse was adopted and is actually your biological cousin
+- Prohibited marriages must be annulled no later than one year after discovering the condition that makes the marriage prohibited and void

 |Legitimacy of Children